Yuzurukyun/TsuserverDR/README.md

   - On Windows 10 or higher, go up one folder above the TsuserverDR folder, Shift + right click the TsuserverDR folder, and click `Open PowerShell window here` or `Open in Terminal`.
 This is the easiest method.
 Alternatively...
   - On most operating systems, copy the path of the TsuserverDR folder, open the terminal, and type in `cd "[paste here]"`, excluding the brackets, but including the quotation marks if the path contains spaces.

+* Make sure Python is properly installed by typing `python` in the terminal and pushing Enter.
+  - If text that starts with `Python 3.11.0 (main, ` or similar appears, you are all set with this step.
+Push Ctrl+Z followed by Enter to continue to the next step if you are on Windows; and Ctrl+D if you are on Linux.
+  - If text that starts with `The term 'python' is not recognized as the name of a cmdlet` or similar, Python wasn't properly added to path.
+Follow the instructions [here](https://realpython.com/add-python-to-path/#how-to-add-python-to-path-on-windows) to try and fix the issue (this is for Windows, instructions for other operating systems are also available in the same website if you scroll further down).
+  - If on Windows and a separate window opens that leads to the Microsoft Store, Windows may have added an execution alias.
+Follow the instructions [here](https://stackoverflow.com/a/58773979) to try and remove this alias.

 * Install all dependencies by typing in the following two commands in the terminal you just opened:
   ```
   python -m pip install --upgrade pip